underscoreio/scalaxhack-2016/README.md

   [Slick workshop](https://vimeo.com/148074461).
   Bring a laptop with Scala on it and clone [this repo](http://github.com/underscoreio/essential-slick-code) to get set up.

+### Daniela Sfregola, Cats Workshop, 60 minutes

+  An overview of the most useful Data Types of Cats, with practical examples on how they can make your life easier and your code cleaner.
+Workshop material is [here](https://github.com/DanielaSfregola/cats-scalax-hack).

 ### ADD YOUR PROPOSALS HERE